Enjoy the museums, restaurants and shops of Cape Town.

 Drive through mountains, deserts and wild flowers.

-Learn about local culture and history with San Bushmen.
+Learn about local culture and history with the San People.

 Hike the world's second largest canyon.